Boundary value problems and Hardy spaces for elliptic systems with block structure: Introduction and main results

 We keep on denoting by

 the boundary operator associated with \eqref{eq:block}, defined as a sectorial operator in $\L^2$ with maximal domain in $\W^{1,2}$.

+The applications to boundary value problems require understanding the functional properties of the Poisson semigroup $(\e^{-tL^{1/2}})_{t>0}$, which comes as the natural solution operator, on Hardy and Hardy--Sobolev spaces.
+The existence of the Poisson semigroup operator $\e^{-t L^{1/2}}$ is granted from the functional calculus for $L$ on $\L^2$.\footnote{This is a classical construction.
+We give the necessary background in Section~\ref{sec: L2}.}

 Two intervals will rule our entire theory: \begin{itemize} \item $(p_{-}(L), p_{+}(L))$ is the maximal open set within $(1_*, \infty)$ for which the family $(a(1+t^2L)^{-1}a^{-1})_{t>0}$ is uniformly bounded on $\H^p$. \\[-8pt] \item $(q_{-}(L),q_{+}(L))$ is the maximal open set within $(1_*, \infty)$ for which $(t\nabla_{x}(1+t^2L)^{-1}a^{-1})_{t>0}$ is uniformly bounded on $\H^p$. \end{itemize} The endpoints $p_\pm(L), q_\pm(L)$ are called \emph{critical numbers} associated with $L$.\footnote{The idea to use critical numbers for the sake of a flexible theory that applies to any given operator originates in \cite{A}.
 Therein, they have been defined for $a=1$ through $\L^p$-boundedness of the heat semigroup.
-We shall prove that when $a=1$ our intervals coincide with the ones of \cite{A} in the range $(1,\infty)$.} They have various characterizations proved throughout the monograph.
-For example, replacing $(1+t^2L)^{-1}$ by $\e^{-tL^{1/2}}$ leads to the same intervals, which shows that the critical numbers capture sharp uniform boundedness properties of the Poisson semigroup for $L$ in Hardy spaces.\footnote{This is proved in Section~\ref{sec: Poisson}.} We give a systematic study of these numbers, their inner relationship and their values depending on the dimension for the class of all $L$ as well as in the special case of equations with real-valued coefficients $d$.
-For now, all one needs to know is that the best conclusion for the critical numbers for the class of all $L$ is
+We shall prove that when $a=1$ our intervals coincide with the ones of \cite{A} in the range $(1,\infty)$, see Section~\ref{sec: Poisson}.} They have various characterizations proved throughout the monograph.
+For example, replacing $(1+t^2L)^{-1}$ by $\e^{-tL^{1/2}}$ leads to the same intervals, which shows that the critical numbers capture sharp uniform boundedness properties of the Poisson semigroup for $L$ in Hardy spaces.\footnote{This is proved in Section~\ref{sec: Poisson}.} We give a systematic study of these numbers, their inner relationship and their values depending on the dimension for the class of all $L$.
+In particular, we shall show that they are independent of $a$.\footnote{This is proved in Section \ref{sec: J and N}.} Of course, that does not mean that we can assume $a=1$ in general.